Undecidable translational tilings with only two tiles, or one nonabelian tile: Open problems and remarks

 \item In \cite{goodman} a construction of two tiles $F_1,F_2$ in $\R^2$ is given in which the tiling equation is aperiodic if one is allowed to apply arbitrary isometries (not just translations) to the tiles $F_1,F_2$; each tile ends up lying in eight translation classes, so in our notation this is actually an aperiodic construction with $J = 2 \times 8 = 16$.
 Similarly for the ``Ammann $A2$'' construction in \cite{ags} (with $J = 2 \times 4 = 8$).
+The aperiodic tiling of $\R^2$ (or the hexagonal lattice) construction in \cite{socolar-taylor} involves a class of twelve tiles that are all isometric to a single tile (twelve being the order of the symmetry group of the hexagon).

+It may be possible to adapt the construction used to prove Theorem \ref{main} so that the tiles $F_1,F_2$ are isometric to each other.
+On the other hand, we note a remarkable result of Gruslys, Leader, and Tan \cite{glt} that asserts that for \emph{any} non-empty finite subset $F$ of $\Z^d$, there exists a tiling of $\Z^n$ for some $n \geq d$ by isometric copies of $F$.